 Enables individuals without teacher certification to be licensed as school counselors.

-- (a)—Leads to Michigan license as a counselor.
+- (a)—Leads to Michigan License as a Professional Counselor.

-- (b)—Leads to endorsement as a counselor on a current, valid Michigan teaching certificate.
+- (b)—Leads to endorsement as a school counselor on a current, valid Michigan teaching certificate.

 - (d)—Accredited by the Council for the Accreditation of Counseling and Related Educational Programs.